AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 Install the PlayStation 4 platform SDK, **version SR_DOC_PS4_SDK_VERSION**.
 Only this version is currently supported.

-You can get the SDK using the SDK Manager utility, available to registered developers on the Sony DevNet: <https://ps4.scedev.net/>.
+You can get the SDK using the SDK Manager utility, which is available to registered developers on the Sony DevNet: <https://ps4.scedev.net/>.

 ## Windows development machines, for XBox One support